 Delegator: Local Government

 Express Power to Local Government Act 1995:

 Delegate: s 5.42 Delegation of some powers or duties to the CEO

-s 5.43 Limitations on delegations to the CEO
+Delegate. s 5.42 Delegation of some powers of duties to the CEO s 5.43 Limitations on delegations to the CEO

 Express Power or Local Government (Uniform Local Provisions) 1996:

 Duty Delegated: reg 21(1) Wind erosion and sand drifts - Sch 9.1, cl 12.

+Duty Delegated.

 Delegate: Chief Executive Officer

-Function: 1.
-Authority to give notice to an owner or occupier of land if it is considered that clearing the owner or occupier's land may cause local government land, having a common boundary, to be adversely affected by wind erosion or sand drift [ULP reg 21(1)].
+Function: Authority to give notice to an owner or occupier of land if it is considered that clearing the owner or occupier's land may cause local government land, having a common boundary, to be adversely affected by wind erosion or sand drift [ULP reg 21(1)].

-Council Conditions on this Delegation: • Nil
+Council Conditions on this Delegation: Nil

 Express Power to Local Government Act 1995:

 Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other

 employees

 Sub-Delegate/s: Director Community Planning

 Executive Manager Infrastructure

 Executive Manager Sustainability and Environment

 Manager Development and Place

 Senior Environmental Health Officer

 Environmental Health Officer

 Principal Building Surveyor

 Building Surveyor

-CEO Conditions on this Sub-Delegation: Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty.
+CEO Conditions on this Sub-Delegation: Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the exercise

+of the power or the discharge of the duty.

 Conditions on the CEO delegation also apply to the sub-delegation.

 Compliance Links: Local Government (Uniform Local Provisions) Regulations

 1996.

 • Penalties under the Local Government (Uniform Local

 Provisions) Regulations 1996 are administered in

-accordance with Part 9, Division 2 of the Local Government Act 1995.
+accordance with Part 9, Division 2 of the Local Government

+Act 1995.

 Record Keeping: Delegations exercised are to be recorded in the Town's

-document management system.
+r tooping. document management system.